uilianries/imgui/Software-using-dear-imgui.md

 - The library is also used by many smaller personal, research or throwaway projects that are difficult to track and not listed here.

+- In bold are companies who sponsored Dear ImGui.

 ----

 | Type | Title | By | Links |